jeldrint/Blog-API-Server/README.md

     - create/ edit / delete post
     - comments (also for common account)
 * May 12 - 13
-    - can create post now (Blog Author account)
+    - can create post now (Blog Author account) ☑️
-    - displayed published posts for public and logged accounts
+    - displayed published posts for public and logged accounts ☑️
+    - make the blog presentable